garincle/EDNiX/README.md

 **1. Virtual environment**

-We recommend that you install and use ``conda`` (https://conda.io/projects/conda/en/latest/user-guide/install/index.html) To create and activate a new python environment:
+We recommend that you install and use ``conda`` (https://conda.io/projects/conda/en/latest/user-guide/install/index.html) Then, to create and activate a new python environment:

     conda create -n emb python=3.9
     conda activate emb

 **2. Python dependencies**

-In this enviroment you can install the following dependencies
+In this enviroment you will need to install the following dependencies

     cd path/to/your/EasyMRIbrain_sing
     python install_packages.py